DumpAnalysis/eiq-polymon/README.md

 # Introduction

-PolyLogyx Monitoring Agent (PolyMon) is a Windows software that leverages the [osquery](https://osquery.io/) tool and the PolyLogyx Extension to osquery, to provide a view into detailed information about process creations, network connections, file system changes and many other activities on the system.
-For a detailed list of activities captured [check here](https://github.com/polylogyx/osq-ext-bin)
+EclecticIQ PolyMon is a Windows software that leverages the [osquery](https://osquery.io/) tool and the EclecticIQ Extension to osquery, to provide a view into detailed information about process creations, network connections, file system changes and many other activities on the system.
+For a detailed list of activities captured [check here](https://github.com/eclecticiq/osq-ext-bin)

 The software can be used for various threat monitoring and forensic purposes on a standalone system and does not mandate burden of having a server to manage the agents.
 It provides a graphical user interface that allows a user to navigate through the activities and events happening on the endpoint device.